CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 cumulus@switch:~$ nv config apply
 ```

-- When you unset the servers, upstream, or downstream interfaces in a server group but at least one server, upstream, or downstream interface must remain.
+- When you unset the servers, upstream, or downstream interfaces in a server group at least one server, upstream, or downstream interface must remain.
 - You cannot unset a server group if it is associated with a downstream and upstream interface.
 Unset the downstream and upstream interface first with the `nv unset service dhcp-relay <vrf> upstream-interface <interface-id>` and `nv unset service dhcp-relay <vrf> downstream-interface <interface-id>` command.

 {{< /tab >}}